Elementary School Handbooks

 Computers/Technology

-Students in grades kindergarten through grade five are given opportunities to work with computers both in the lab and in the classrooms.
+Students in grades kindergarten through grade five are given opportunities to work with computers in the classrooms.
 A laptop cart has been added to the available computers.

 Extra-curricular